BUMETCS673/seprojects-cs673f24a2_team1/team.md

 Name : Roshni Dodhi
 Role : Requirement Leader.
 A Brief Introduction : Hello, I am Roshni Dodhi from Dubai.
 I completed my Bachelor's degree in Computer Science Engineering in Dubai and have been working as a Business Analyst for the past three years.
-I have experience in Python, Java, SQL, and data visualization tools like Tableau and Power BI.
+I have experience in Python, Java, SQL, and data visualization tools like Tableau and Power BI.I am learning this topic using GitHub Web and GitHub UI Desktop.
 This is my first time taking a Software Engineering course, and I am excited to learn and explore new concepts in this field.